 - These requests go to a third-party CDN run by another company, Akamai.

-- Since October of 2012, Apple is a partner in the US military intelligence community’s PRISM spying program, which grants the US federal police and military unfettered access to this data without a warrant, any time they ask for it.
+- Since October of 2012, Apple is a partner in the US military intelligence community’s PRISM spying program, which grants the US federal pigs and military unfettered access to this data without a warrant, any time they ask for it.
 In the first half of 2019 they did this over 18,000 times, and another 17,500+ times in the second half of 2019.